rambasnet/IntroToAlgorithms/README.md

 ```

 ## Run notebooks
-- open a terminal and cd into this cloned repo and run jupyter notebook
+- open a terminal and cd into this cloned/downloaded repository folder and run jupyter notebook
 ```
-    cd <cs2notebooks folder>
+    cd <cs3notebooks folder>
     jupyter notebook
 ```